ywzcode/CS-adv/README.md

-# CS-adv
+# Domain Adaptation with Cauchy-Schwarz Divergence
+---

-## Demo code for training our CS-adv on Office-Home
+## Demo code for, Domain Adaptation with Cauchy-Schwarz Divergence, UAI2024.

 The core part of CS divergence is in CSutils.py.